oschakoory/RiboTaxa/README.md

 Indexing database takes a while.
 Using the maximum number of available threads/CPUs will save time.
 This step will produce two directories in your ```OUTPUT``` path:
 - sortemerna_indexed_DB : containing indexed files for sortmeRNA
-- bowtie_indexed_DB : containing indexed files by bowtie to be used for emirge
+- bowtie_indexed_DB : containing indexed files by <a class="reference external" href="http://bowtie-bio.sourceforge.net/manual.shtml" target="_blank" rel="noopener noreferrer">Bowtie</a> to be used for emirge

 ### Running MicroTaxa pipeline